s1n7ax/nvim-terminal/README.md

 # nvim-terminal

-Terminal plugin to open/toggle the terminal in Neovim
+Terminal plugin to toggle a terminal in Neovim

 ## How to use